CityOfPhiladelphia/hostname-redirector/README.md

 https://www.phila.gov/departments/revenue/
 ```

-Note that this function includes special logic to check if the original
-request domain ends in `.website`, so that a request to `beta.phila.website` will be redirected to `www.phila.website`.
-This enables us to test this prior to go-live without having two separate lambda functions.

 ## Deployment
 You can manually paste this into the Lambda console, deploy a new version,
 and then associate the cloudfront distribution with the new version.
 Alternatively,